-- (i) any Environmental Impacts and Environmental Effects [, individually and cumulatively,] of allowing the Exploitation activity; - (ii) all proposed Mitigation and risk management measures; - [(iii) an evaluation of harmful effects individually, in combination, as well as cumulatively, including effects from other activities in the area under application;] - (iv) the effects on human health that may arise from Environmental Effects; - (v) the importance of protecting the biological diversity and integrity of marine species, ecosystems and processes; - (vi) the importance of protecting rare and vulnerable ecosystems and the habitats of threatened species; - (vii) traditional knowledge or cultural interests relevant to the Protection of the Marine Environment, where available; - (viii) [Best Available Scientific Information]; - (ix) the assessment framework for Mining Discharges as set out in the Standards; and - (x) any relevant Guidelines developed in accordance with regulation [45].
+- (i) any Environmental Impacts and Environmental Effects [, individually and cumulatively,] of allowing the Exploitation activity; - (ii) all proposed Mitigation and risk management measures; - [ (iii) an evaluation of harmful effects individually, in combination, as well as cumulatively, including effects from other activities in the area under application; ] - (iv) the effects on human health that may arise from Environmental Effects; - (v) the importance of protecting the biological diversity and integrity of marine species, ecosystems and processes; - (vi) the importance of protecting rare and vulnerable ecosystems and the habitats of threatened species; - (vii) traditional knowledge or cultural interests relevant to the Protection of the Marine Environment, where available; - (viii) [Best Available Scientific Information]; - (ix) the assessment framework for Mining Discharges as set out in the Standards; and - (x) any relevant Guidelines developed in accordance with regulation [ 45].

-[(e) whether the Test Mining Report is in accordance with the applicable requirements and demonstrates that the Test Mining activities:
+(e) Whether the Test Mining Report[, if required pursuant to Regulation 7,] is in accordance with the applicable requirements and demonstrates that the test mining activities:

-- (i) support the information provided in the present application for the approval of a Plan of Work for Exploitation; - (ii) did not cause harmful effects on the Marine Environment; and - (iii) were conducted under appropriate technical, spatial and temporal conditions, in accordance with any applicable Recommendation from the Commission;]
+- (i) Support the information provided in the present application for the approval of a Plan of Work for Exploitation; - (ii) Did not cause harmful effects on the Marine Environment; and - (iii) Were conducted under appropriate technical, spatial and temporal conditions, in accordance with any applicable Recommendation from the Commission;

-10. In determining whether an application provides for the protection of [Underwater Cultural Heritage], the Commission shall [determine whether the application]:
+10. In determining whether an application provides for the protection of cultural rights or] interests, and taking into account the inputs of the Advisory Group of Experts [on Cultural Matters] established pursuant to Regulation 4bis, the Commission shall [determine whether the application]:

-- (a) adequately identifies such [Underwater Cultural Heritage]; and - (b) demonstrates that the Plan of Work will not interfere with any [Underwater Cultural Heritage].
+- (a) adequately identifies such cultural [rights or] interests; and - (b) Alt) has considered relevant traditional knowledge of Indigenous Peoples and [of] local communities, where available[, and will not interfere with any cultural [rights or] interests].